 North Park Ponds: The best places for trophy largemouth bass are the ponds in the north part of Englewood MetroPark.
 Fishing surveys found numerous bass weighing more than 6 lbs. each.
 Ice fishing is permitted in the north park (off of Old Springfield Road), but ice conditions are not monitored.
+Rainbow trout can also be found at these ponds.
 Englewood North Park is open 24/7 (for fishing only) from April 1 until October 31.

 Martindale Road Lake: This is the best location for total numbers of crappies.
 The lake on Martindale Road is open 24/7 year-round for fishing only.

 Stillwater River: For those interested in smallmouth bass, the pool below Englewood dam has yielded several fish in the 14- to 16-inch range during recent wildlife surveys.
 The river is a premier smallmouth bass fishery.